rhiniodontypus/trackmyvessel/README.md

 and enter the vessel's details.
 So far you can only enter one vessel at a time.

-## 5. Setting up your UDP port, DB and Mail client connection
+## 5. Setting up your binding IP address, UDP port and DB and mail client credentials

 Add your database credentials to [nmea_main.rb](nmea_main.rb):
 - IP address at line 50: "@socket.bind('\<IPv4\>', @port)"